Excerpts and Commentary

 goodwill is its new accounting basis.
 Reversal of impairment loss is prohibited.

-Comment: Independent appraisals are often necessary
+Comment: Independent appraisals are

 to adequately perform steps one and two.